Hexag158/INF20010-Database-System/README.md

-# Database Systems and Data Warehousing Assignments
+# INF20010 - Database Systems

 This repository contains my work on assignments for a course INF20010 on Database Systems and Data Warehousing.

 ## Learning Objectives

-1. **Explain how a relational database management system facilitates transaction management, and concurrency.**
+1. Explain how a relational database system facilitates transaction and concurrency management.
-2. **Develop a concurrent, multi-user business application using stored procedures, stored functions, triggers and a form based host application.**
+2. Develop a concurrent, multi-user business application using stored procedures, stored functions, triggers, and a form-based host application.
-3. **Explain the need for and the fundamentals of data warehousing, ETL processes, data mining and business intelligence systems.**
+3. Explain the need for and the fundamentals of data warehousing, ETL processes, data mining, and business intelligence systems.
-4. **Demonstrate the ability to design, build and implement a simple data warehouse system.**
+4. Demonstrate the ability to design, build, and implement a simple data warehouse system.
-5. **Communicate effectively as a professional and function as an effective leader or member of a diverse team.**
+5. Communicate effectively as a professional and function as an effective leader or member of a diverse team.

 ## Assignments

 ### Assignment 1:

 #### Overview
-In this assignment, I developed a concurrent, multi-user business application using stored procedures, functions (SPFs), triggers in Oracle DB and a form based host application.
+In this assignment, I developed a concurrent, multi-user business application using stored procedures, functions (SPFs), triggers in Oracle DB, and a form-based host application.

 #### Details
 1. **Database Setup**: Created tables to store product and customer data.
-2. **Stored Procedures and Functions (SPFs)**: Developed a number of SPFs to perform the following operations: Insert/Update/Delete/Query data
+2. **Stored Procedures and Functions (SPFs)**: Developed some SPFs to perform the following operations: Insert/Update/Delete/Query data
 3. **Execution of SPFs**: These SPFs were called from:
-    - Additional stored procedures that can be executed from anonymous blocks via SQL Developer.
+    - Additional stored procedures can be executed from anonymous blocks via SQL Developer.
     - A host application written in C#.
 4. **Database Transactions**: Some SPFs modified data in multiple rows in multiple tables, demonstrating the use of handling database transactions.
 5. **Data Handling Using Cursors**: Some SPFs required data to be passed/returned using cursors.